 Question About DUI vs DWI

-Yes DUI (Driving Under The Influence) is the charge Pennsylvania uses, where as other states use the charge of DWI (Driving While Intoxicated).
+Yes DUI (Driving Under The Influence) is the charge Pennsylvania uses, whereas other states use the charge of DWI (Driving While Intoxicated).
 However, there are different levels of Intoxication, and with each level the penalty changes.
 For example…

 Pennsylvania’s DUI law was most recently amended in 2004 to lower the legal limit of a driver’s blood alcohol concentration from 0.10% to 0.08%.
 The amendment also established a tiered approach to alcohol-related DUI offenses based upon the concentration of alcohol in a driver’s blood or breath.

 The lowest tier of Pennsylvania DUI is commonly referred to as the “general impairment” subsection of the DUI law.
 The “general impairment” tier includes cases where a driver’s blood alcohol concentration is greater than 0.08% but less than 0.10%.
 Drivers who are convicted of a first offense DUI having a blood alcohol level in the lowest tier will not experience a loss of license or jail time.
-However, drivers who were involved in accident or have prior DUI charges within the last 10 years may face mandatory jail time and loss of license even with a blood alcohol concentration below a 0.10%.
+However, drivers who were involved in an accident or have prior DUI charges within the last 10 years may face mandatory jail time and loss of license even with a blood alcohol concentration below 0.10%.

 The third tier is referred to as the “highest rate of alcohol.”
 The third tier includes drivers who operate motor vehicles while having a blood alcohol concentration great than 0.16%.
-Drivers who are convicted of DUI with a blood alcohol concentration in the third tier face the harshest penalties, which include a mandatory minimum of 72 hours in jail for a first offense as well as a one year loss of license.
-For drivers convicted of a second offense with the highest rate of alcohol they are subject to a mandatory minimum of 90 days in jail as well as an 18 month loss of license.
+Drivers who are convicted of DUI with a blood alcohol concentration in the third tier face the harshest penalties, which include a mandatory minimum of 72 hours in jail for a first offense as well as a one-year loss of license.
+For drivers convicted of a second offense with the highest rate of alcohol, they are subject to a mandatory minimum of 90 days in jail as well as an 18-month loss of license.

 Depending on the circumstances surrounding the officer’s stop of your vehicle, whether or not you were involved in an accident or if you have had prior DUI convictions it can greatly influence the outcome of your particular case.
-The consequences of a DUI conviction can have an ever lasting effect on one’s life, therefore, it is important to consult with an attorney immediately after your DUI arrest.
+The consequences of a DUI conviction can have an ever-lasting effect on one’s life, therefore, it is important to consult with an attorney immediately after your DUI arrest.